-Approximate solutions, and sometimes exact solutions, to equations, can be found using numerical methods.
-These methods are useful for finding solutions to equations where algebraic methods either cannot by applied or are too time-consuming to be of practical use.
+Approximate , and sometimes exact solutions to , can be found using numerical methods.
+These methods are useful for finding solutions to equations where algebraic methods either cannot be applied or are too time-consuming to be of practical use.

-In the guess and check method, the idea is to first guess what the solution might be and then test the guess in the equation.
-The result of the test is then used to refine the guess, which is again tested in the equation.
-This is repeated until the guess is sufficiently close to the solution.
+In the guess and check method, the idea is to first guess what the solution might be followed by testing that guess in the equation.
+The test result is then used to refine the guess, which is again tested in the equation.
+This process is repeated until the test result from the guess is sufficiently close to the solution.

-In the graphing method, each side of the equation is interpreted as a function.
+In the graphing method, each side of the equation is interpreted as a .
 These functions are then graphed on the same set of axes.
-The solutions to the equation are the -coordinates of the points of intersection between the graphs.
-In the following example, the solution to is approximated.
+The solutions to the equation are the x

-The solution is in the interval To find a better approximation it is necessary to readjust the scale on the -axis and to narrow the interval on which the functions are graphed.
+The solution is in the interval -0.75<x<-0.5.
+To find a better approximation it is necessary to readjust the scale on the x-axis and to narrow the interval on which the functions are graphed.

 Next, the left-hand side of the equation should be written on the second line.
-Finally, by pressing the button a numerical approximation of the solution is calculated.
+Then, by pressing the ENTER button, a numerical approximation of the solution is calculated.

 Other commonly used numerical methods for solving equations include Newton's method, the bisection method, and the secant method.
-All of these methods use iterative approaches to finding the solution where each iteration yields a better approximation than the previous.
+These methods use iterative approaches to finding the solution where each iteration yields a better approximation than the previous.

 Numerical methods are helpful when solving complicated equations that cannot be solved algebraically.
 However, when using numerical methods it is often only possible to find approximations of the solutions.
 If it is necessary to find an exact solution, algebraic methods in most cases are preferred.